VinayKamuni1500/VinayKamuni1500/README.md

 - 👋 Hi, I’m @VinayKamuni1500
-- 👀 I’m interested in IT
+- 👀 I’m interested in developing code.
 - 🌱 I’m currently looking to get into a software firm
 - 📫 How to reach me ...